anton-matsyshyn/dataset/README.md

 Number of features: 22 + timestamp <br />
 Mesaure interval: 5 min. <br />

-Table contains a list of characteristics with measure units.
+The table contains a list of features with measure units.

 | Feature       | Unit          |
 | ------------- |:-------------:|